 When Neil Patrick Harris was in his late teens and early 20s, he rocketed into fame starring on the hit TV show, Doogie Howser, M.D.
 Precocious and prodigiously talented, he quickly became one of the most sought-after young actors of his generation.

 Why?
 He wanted to spend his free time watching masterful actors at the top of their game.
-Neil knew that he would absorb priceless lessons at every performance—and he did.
+Harris knew that he would absorb priceless lessons at every performance—and he did.
 He’s gone on to build a long, celebrated career as an award-winning actor, writer, director, presenter, and host.

 The way you spend your time outside of work—what you do on your evenings, weekends, and vacations—can have a big impact on the trajectory of your career.
 If you want to be highly successful at work, you have to be thoughtful and intentional with the way you spend your time outside of work, too.

 Think back to your last few evenings, weekends, or holidays.
 How did you spend your time?
 Are your after-hours activities helping you to build the career that you want—or holding you back?

 If it’s time for a new post-work ritual, here’s a list to inspire you—10 ways successful people spend their time after work.

 I know, I know.
 You’ve heard this advice so many times before.
 But this point can’t be overemphasized.
 It’s widely known that following a consistent fitness regime boosts your creativity, confidence, and resilience, both at work and in your personal life.
 There’s no avoiding it: Moving your body is good for your career.